 Payscale, an organization that uses crowdsourcing and big data to help employers and employees determine fair compensation, surveyed 63,924 managers on their views of the skills of recent college graduates entering the workforce.
 They found high demands for a number of interesting technical skills in different industries and regions.
 But they also found general skills in short supply among all those entering the workforce right now.

-Go to the Payscale site for the full list.
-I just wanted to discuss the hard skills identified by more than one third of the responding managers:
+Here are some of the hard skills identified by more than one third of the responding managers:

 - Writing proficiency (44%)